Carnegie Mellon University

 • Discuss how the employee will engage with stakeholders who may be working in a hybrid or remote work arrangement, if applicable.

-• Make a plan to regularly evaluate the current work arrangement’s effectiveness.
+• Make a plan to regularly evaluate the current work arrangement's effectiveness at least annually if not more frequently.
 Please consult with your HR business partner if there are concerns about the current arrangement.

-• Once the Flexible Work Arrangement has been approved and the corresponding Flexible Work Agreement has been fully acknowledged in Workday, it is suggested that you schedule a meeting with the employee to ensure the employee understands expectations.
+• Once the Flexible Work Arrangement has been approved and the corresponding Flexible Work Agreement has been fully acknowledged in Workday, you should schedule a meeting with the employee to ensure the employee understands expectations.

 • Review the university's Business and Travel Expense Policy.